The Best Winery in Every State

 No matter what the perks are, you're sure to have a memorable trip.
 So which wineries should you stop and visit?
 Well, we went ahead and rounded up the best winery in every state to help guide your future trips—when it's finally safe to travel again!
-And for more U.S. favorites, be sure to check out these 15 Classic American Desserts That Deserve a Comeback.
+And for more U.S. favorites, be sure to check out The Most Popular Wine in Every State.

 ALABAMA: Morgan Creek Vineyards in Harpersville

 Arguably the best-known winery in the state, this family-owned spot is one that's definitely worth the trip.
 Founder Charles Brammer, Jr. has been quoted saying, "Grits don't come from New York, and chardonnay doesn't come from Alabama."
 For that reason, Morgan Creek carved out a niche for themselves producing semi-sweet and sweet muscadine and fruit wines.
 The winery uses fruits and other products that are locally grown to really exemplify the natural resources from the area.

 This small winery's specialty is the grape and fruit wine blends.
 It features eclectic varietals like the Alaska Chardonnay, which contains rhubarb, and the Blueberry Mirlo (aptly named, as it's a blueberry and merlot blend).
 The winery ferments its wines in small batches—sometimes as little as three gallons—and have connections with small local farmers to source their fruit.
 So you know you're getting a true Alaskan experience at Bear Creek Winery!